 Why Adults Get Referred to Occupational Therapy?

 Many adults come to us through referrals from doctors, specialists, caregivers, or even concerned family members.
-Sometimes, individuals self-refer when they notice things like decreased mobility, memory problems, or difficulty managing daily routines.
+Sometimes, individuals self-refer when they notice symptoms such as decreased mobility, memory problems, or difficulty managing daily routines.

 Here are the most common reasons for OT referrals at Perris Clinic: